top of page

 "MY KINGDOM IS NOT OF THIS WORLD"

-THE SCRIBES were educated Jewish religious leaders who studied the Torah (the first five books of the Bible, that include the Ten Commandments) and copied them onto scrolls from scrolls.
+THE SCRIBES were wealthy, educated Jewish religious leaders who studied the Torah (the first five books of the Bible, that include the Ten Commandments) and copied them onto scrolls from scrolls.
 They also studied oral and written laws and taught what these laws meant and how people should obey them.
 Jesus was familiar with their teachings and doctrine.
 However, Jesus' teachings conflicted with that of the Scribes' teaching, thus creating the tension that followed Jesus everywhere he traveled.
 It's worth noting that the area where Jesus taught, traveled, and ultimately changed the world, was not much larger than the state of Rhode Island.

-THE PHARISEES were yet another group of educated Jewish religious leaders.
+THE PHARISEES were the most influential of all Jewish sects, for they were the party of the people.
+It was the Pharisees who interpreted the Law so that ordinary people could follow it, doing most of their teaching in the synagogues.
 They adhered strictly to the Ten Commandments, and the laws God had given to Moses as he guided the Israelites through their forty-year sojourn in the Gaza desert.
-The Pharisees also obeyed hundreds of other oral and written laws.
-This body of strict religious doctrine was known collectively as "The Law".
 Both the Scribes and Pharisee feared that Jesus had come to destroy The Law.
-Compounding their problem, was the fact that many Jews, having heard Jesus' teachings and witnessed his healings, stopped listening to the Scribes and Pharisees, and turned their full attention to what Jesus was teaching them.
+Compounding their problem, was the fact that many Jews, having heard Jesus' teachings and witnessed his healings, stopped listening to them, and turned their full attention to what Jesus was teaching.
 As a result, the Scribes and Pharisees began watching Jesus closely to see if he violated in the slightest way any of The Law, thus fueling the mounting tension that pervades the Gospels and leads to Jesus' arrest and crucifixion.

 JESUS' WIDESPEAD POPULARITY

 Playing an equally significant role in this unfolding drama was the Roman authority that ruled Israel.
-In effect, the role they served was not unlike that of a modern-day urban hitman, whom the jewish authorities called upon to put Jesus to death.
+In effect, the role they served was not unlike that of a modern-day crime family, whom the jewish authorities called upon to put Jesus to death.
 Such a task, the Jews said, went counter to their religious beliefs.
 It took a lot of convincing, as Pontious Pilot, the Roman governor, proved very reluctant to carry out their gruesome request.

 REVERENCE FOR WOMEN